FifthRooter/Pop-Boy-3000/README.md

 Then in your Chromium browser, go to Extensions page, turn on Developer Mode, and click Load Unpacked.
 Navigate to the build/ folder of the extension and click open.

 To use the extension, refresh existing tabs, or open new tabs.

+## Options popup

+It's possible to create a blacklist of websites on which to disable the popup, as it sometimes can get quite annoying and intrusive, for example when using browser based IDEs.